-The BRADFORD COUNTY Housing Authority will inspect all units to ensure that they meet Housing Quality Standards (HQS).
-No unit will be initially placed on the Section 8 Existing Program unless the HQS is met.
+The BRADFORD COUNTY Housing Authority will inspect all units to ensure that they meet National Standards for the Physical Inspection of Real Estate (NSPIRE) Housing Quality Standards (HQS).
+No unit will be initially placed on the Section 8 Existing Program unless NSPIRE standards are the HQS is met.
 Units will be inspected annually.
 Any failed items must be verified as corrected before the beginning of the initial lease term and prior to the HAP contract execution.
-Units may also be inspected at other times as needed, to determine if the units meet HQS.
+Units may also be inspected at other times as needed, to determine if the units meet NSPIRE standards HQS.